-I recently arrived here at Uppsala after many years teaching in the United States.
-I am enjoying learning Swedish and developing new routines in a new country.
+I arrived in Uppsala in 2013 after many years teaching in the United States.
 At present my primary interests are in early modern European history, with a focus on European/South Asian encounters, maritime and military history and women and the law.
+I have a new project with Leos Müller of Stockholm University on the Scandinavian Prize Papers (papers of seized ships from the 1600s to the early 1800s) now archived at the British National Archives.
+Here is our website: http://www.prizepapers.se

 Also available at